Manage contract

 Terminating a contract should be a last resort after repeated attempts to address deviations.
 Even in cases of severe deviations, an immediate termination can sometimes worsen the situation, making it crucial to exit responsibly.

-However, the contract clause does allow for immediate termination if a severe deviation is proven.
-This applies only if the responsible party fails to immediately take action to prevent and mitigate the deviation.
+Despite this, the contract clause includes the possibility to terminate the contract with immediate effect if a severe deviation can be demonstrated.
+However, this only applies if the responsible party does not immediately take action to prevent and mitigate the deviation.

 Evaluating results